MAPSS: Manifold-based Assessment of Perceptual Source Separation: Expectation and Probabilistic Confidence Bound of the Truncation Error

 \section{Expectation and Probabilistic Confidence Bound of the Truncation Error}

-Assume a point $\mathbf{x}_i \in \mathcal{X}$ is drawn from the stationary distribution $\boldsymbol{\pi}$ \eqref{eq:stat_dist} of the diffusion process, where $i\in\{1,\ldots,N\}$.
+Truncating the spectrum to $d$ dimensions breaks the equality in Equation (\ref{eq:diff_euclid_dist_equal_short}), and leads to a truncation error.
+Here, we derive the expectation and probabilistic tail bound for this truncation error.
+Assume a point $\mathbf{x}_i \in \mathcal{X}$ is drawn from the stationary distribution $\boldsymbol{\pi}$ \ref{eq:stat_dist} of the diffusion process, where $i\in\{1,\ldots,N\}$.
 This assumption is supported by \cite[Lem.\,1]{hein2005consistency}, and by showing empirically on $5,000$ graphs that the corresponding eigenvector matches the theoretical stationary distribution up to statistical fluctuations.
-Given that the $N-1$-dimensional embedding of $\mathbf{x}_i$ is truncated to dimension $d$, then the truncation error is expressed as~\eqref{eq:embedding_trunc}:
+Given that the $N-1$-dimensional embedding of $\mathbf{x}_i$ is truncated to dimension $d$, then the truncation error is expressed as~(\ref{eq:embedding_trunc_short}):

 We define the squared truncation error and analyze it:

 Since the eigenvectors $\{\mathbf{u_\ell}\}_{\ell=0}^{N-1}$ are orthonormal under $\boldsymbol{\pi}$, then:

 from which we derive the expectation of $T(\mathbf{x}_i)$ under $\boldsymbol{\pi}$: